Regression adjustment in completely randomized experiments with a diverging number of covariates: Numerical Experiments

 \subsection{Results}

-From Figures \ref{fig:t2_bias} and \ref{fig:t2_bias-2}, $\hdtau$ does reduce the bias regardless of the distribution of potential outcomes, especially for moderately large $p$.
-It is noteworthy that the relative bias is too small ($\le 15\%$) to affect coverage.

-For standard deviation inflation ratios, we find that the true sampling variances of $\htau$ and $\hdtau$ are almost identical and thus we set the sampling variance of $\htau$ as the baseline variance $\hat{\sigma}_{*}^{2}$.
-Figures \ref{fig:t2_sdinflate} and \ref{fig:t2_sdinflate-2} shows an interesting phenomenon that the theoretical asymptotic variance $\sigma_{n}^{2}$ tends to underestimate the true sampling variance for large $p$.
-Corollary \ref{cor:expansion} partially suggests this.
-The theoretical asymptotic variance is simply the variance of the first term while the finite sample variance also involves the second term and, more importantly, the error term, which can be large in the presence of high dimensional or influential observations.
+From Figure \ref{fig:t2_bias}, $\hdtau$ does reduce the bias regardless of the distribution of potential outcomes, especially for moderately large $p$.
+For standard deviation inflation ratios, the true sampling variances of $n^{1/2}\htau$ and $n^{1/2}\hdtau$ are almost identical and thus we set the sampling variance of $n^{1/2}\htau$ as the baseline variance $\hat{\sigma}_{*}^{2}$.
+Figure \ref{fig:t2_sdinflate} shows an interesting phenomenon that the theoretical asymptotic variance $\sigma_{n}^{2}$ tends to underestimate the true sampling variance for large $p$.
+Theorem \ref{cor:expansion} partially suggests this.
+The theoretical asymptotic variance is simply the variance of $\hat{\tau}_e$ while the finite sample variance also involves the remainder, which can be large in the presence of high dimensional or influential observations.
 All variance estimators overestimate $\sigma_{n}^{2}$ because they all ignore the third term of $\sigma_{n}^{2}$.
 However, all estimators, except the HC3 estimator, tend to underestimate the true sampling variance for large $p$.
-In contrast, the HC3 estimator does not suffer from anti-conservatism.
+By contrast, the HC3 estimator does not suffer from anti-conservatism in this case.

-Figures \ref{fig:t2_sdinflate} and \ref{fig:t2_sdinflate-2} shows that HC0 and HC1 variance estimates lie between the theoretical asymptotic variance and the HC2 variance estimate.
-For better visualization, we only plot the $95\%$ coverage of $t$-statistics computed from $\sigma_{n}^{2}, \hat{\sigma}_{\textup{HC}2}^{2}$ and $\hat{\sigma}_{\textup{HC}3}^{2}$ in Figures \ref{fig:t2_coverage} and \ref{fig:t2_coverage-2}.
-We draw the following conclusions from Figures \ref{fig:t2_coverage} and \ref{fig:t2_coverage-2}.
-First, as we pointed out previously, the coverage of two ATE estimates are almost identical because the relative bias is small in these scenarios.
-Second, as Figures \ref{fig:t2_sdinflate} and \ref{fig:t2_sdinflate-2} suggest, the $t$-statistic with HC3 variance estimate has the best coverage, and it protects the coverage against the increasing dimension.
-In contrast, the theoretical asymptotic variance and HC$j$ $(j=0,1,2)$ variance estimates yield significantly lower coverage for large $p$.
-Therefore, we advocate using $\hat{\sigma}_{\textup{HC}3}^{2}$ for variance estimation.
+Figures \ref{fig:t2_sdinflate} shows that HC0 and HC1 variance estimates lie between the theoretical asymptotic variance and the HC2 variance estimate.
+For better visualization, Figures \ref{fig:t2_coverage} only shows the $95\%$ coverage rates of $t$-statistics computed from $\sigma_{n}^{2}, \hat{\sigma}_{\textup{HC}2}^{2}$ and $\hat{\sigma}_{\textup{HC}3}^{2}$, based on which we draw the following conclusions.
+First, as we pointed out previously, the coverage rates based on two estimates are almost identical because the relative bias is small in these scenarios.
+Second, as Figures \ref{fig:t2_sdinflate} suggests, the $t$-statistic with HC3 variance estimate has the best coverage rate, which is robust with covariates of an increasing dimension.
+By contrast, the theoretical asymptotic variance and the HC$j$ $(j=0,1,2)$ variance estimates yield significantly lower coverage rates for large $p$.
+We recommend $\hat{\sigma}_{\textup{HC}3}^{2}$.